ama-and-gpt/CenturionDeskmate/README.md

 # CenturionDeskmate
 ### A tiny retro mainframe terminal powered by Raspberry Pi Pico

+98% coded by ChatGPT (sorry, my software skills are almost zero)

 CenturionDeskMate is a miniature Centurion-style computer terminal with a working amber CRT-look UI, boot sequence, and live system monitor (CPU & RAM) fed from a host computer.

 Inspired by: